Xaero252/unshittify-discord/README.md

 You can also find it on ~~[BetterDiscord](https://betterdiscord.app/theme/TODO)~~ (Waiting for verification)

+> You won't need both themes for rounded icons.

 ### Option 2: Online Themes (Auto Update)

 Add the following line to your "Online Themes" imports: